Stokhid: Description

 Stokhid is the longest and cleanest river in Volyn.
 The valley in the upper reaches is clearly delineated, up to 4-4.5 km wide.
 Below it is more indistinct, up to 7–10 km wide.
 The floodplain is two-sided, swampy, from 0,4 km wide in the upper reaches to 2,5 km wide in the lower reaches.
 The heights are found mainly to the upper reaches, where the width is 20–25 m, and the depth is 0.5-1.5 m.
 Especially below the village of Zayachivka it is divided into numerous sleeves (hence the name - "stoop") in the width of 5– 15 m (at most - 60 m), depth up to 8–26 m (on plyas).
 The largest depth is 16.4 m, which is located between Lyubeshiv and the village.
 Zinov, the depth formed by the sources that feed the river; there are many elders.
 The largest settlement near the river is the city of Liubeshiv.
-On a length of 50 km the river is deepened and straightened.
-Power mixed with the advantage of snow; freezes in December, crashes in March.
+Along a 50 km stretch, the river is deepened and straightened.
+The river freezes in December and thaws in March – which increases the flow.

 The mineralization of the water of the river Stokhid is on average: spring flood - 440 mg / dm³; summer-autumn measurements - 465 mg / dm³; winter limits - 559 mg / dm³.

 Location

-Stokhid originates near the village Semerinskoe, Volyn Polissya, within the Volyn Highlands.
-Flows mainly to the northeast.
-Falls into the Pripyat near the southern outskirts of the village Svalovichy.
+Stokhid originates near the village of Semerinskoe, Volyn Polissya, within the Volyn Highlands.
+It flows mainly to the northeast.
+It enters the Pripyat near the southern outskirts of the village Svalovichy.

 Tributaries: Stobihivka, Yasinovka, Loknitsa (left); Aspen, Cheryah, Hryvka, Chervysh (right).

-Above the river is the district center of Liubeshiv and many villages of Lokachinsky, Turiyskoye, Rozhyshchensky, Kovelsky, Manevytsky, Kamen-Kashirsky and Lyubeshivsky districts.
+Above the river is the district center of Liubeshiv and the villages of Lokachi, Turiisk, Rozhyshche, Kovel, Manevychi, Kamin-Kashyrskyi and Liubeshiv raions.

 The river flows through the National Nature Park "Pripyat-Stokhid".